-Vegetated swales (also known as grass swales) are shallow areas built to store, filter, and transport small amounts of water before it gets to storm sewer system.
+Vegetated swales (also known as grass swales) are shallow areas built to store, filter, and transport small amounts of water before it gets to nearby storm drains.

 Usually vegetated with grasses, they can either have tall native grasses or turf.
 This makes them easy to maintain.